 During the pilot phase, UGAFODE adjusted its policies and procedures, including document requirements, such as identification (Refugee ID issued by the Office of the Prime Minister — refugee department).
 “Serving refugees fits in well with our mission of transforming lives of the low income, but economically active population.
-The refugees are economically active and have financial needs like any other person and deserve utmost attention,” Shafi Nambobi, the UGAFODE chief executive officer, said recently.
-He commended the Office of the Prime Minister — refugee desk for being instrumental in the success of the initiative.
-He also hailed the United Nations High Commissioner for Refugees and the Swedish International Development Co-operation Agency which through the Grameen Credit Agricole Foundation supported the project to set up a mini-branch in Nakivale.
+The refugees are economically active and have financial needs like any other person and deserve utmost attention,” declared Shafi Nambobi, the UGAFODE’s CEO.

-According to a cross-section of refugees, UGAFODE Nakivale branch saves them from travelling long distances to access financial services in Mbarara or Isingiro.
+According to some refugees interviewed, UGAFODE Nakivale branch saves them from travelling long distances to access financial services in Mbarara or Isingiro.
 “With the establishment of this UGAFODE branch in our camp, financial services have been brought to our backyard, we can now be served easily,” one of the refugees said.
-Another refugee said previously due to poor roads, one needed to spare a day just to go to the bank.
-They pointed out that the branch will help them save on transport costs and time wasted traveling.
+Another refugee said that previously, due to poor roads, they needed to spare a day just to go to the bank and that the branch will help them save on transport costs and time wasted traveling.

 Further information on the programme here.